-Sand is a very versatile material and is derived from many kinds of rock types, most of which include limestone, feldspar, and silicon dioxide.
+While seemingly unassuming, sand is crucial for many industries.
 The uses and differences between each type of sand are varied.
-Cement and concrete rely on one variation of sand while fiberglass uses another kind; sand is also integral in creating glass products, and iron and steel components.
-It’s understandable to see how much value sand has to society, and that without it, many industries would suffer.
+Cement and concrete rely on one variation of sand, while fiberglass uses another kind.
+Sand is also integral in creating glass products or iron and steel components.
+It’s understandable to see how much value sand has in society; many industries would suffer without it.

-Sand is found naturally both below and above ground, in glacial deposits, sand dunes, arid environments, and natural lakes, seas, and oceans.
-Many people assume that it’s easy to find, but it actually takes a significant amount of resources to develop deposits capable of producing sand products.
+The first step to moving sand easily is locating it.
+Many people assume it’s easy to find, but it takes a significant amount of resources to develop deposits capable of producing sand products.

-Mining and dredging: Sand extraction
+Mining and Dredging: Sand Extraction

 They rely on a continuous chain of buckets or rotary cutting heads to dislodge material from below the water’s surface.
-Using a suction hose, this material is displaced and removed—separated from other mineral particles during the process.
-A dredge can be used for excavating gravel, too.
+The material is displaced and removed using a suction hose and separated from other mineral particles during the process.
+A dredge is a tool used for excavating the gravel, too.

 Conveyor systems using stationary or overland conveyors, telescopic conveyors, and radial stackers provide operations with a way to move sand across long distances, up and down hills, and onto the transport.

-Conveyor and stacking systems offer customizable designs, from the length and width of the conveyor or stacker itself and belt width to the height of your stockpile and options including power radial wheels, chevron or vulcanized belts, and hydraulics to extend the conveyor longer for larger stockpile size.
-A conveyor makes moving sand much easier.
-For added convenience, they can be designed to specification to meet your operational needs and budget.
+Conveyor and stacking systems offer customizable designs, from the length and width of the conveyor or stacker itself and belt width to the height of your stockpile and options including power radial wheels, chevron, or vulcanized belts, and hydraulics to extend the conveyor longer for larger stockpile size.
+A conveyor makes moving sand much more effortless.

 The three options each have their own benefits:

 - Trucks are convenient and come in a variety of sizes.